 How to Sell Your Art Using Buyer Social Styles

-There are four basic buyer social styles.
+There are four primary buyer social styles.

-Top Three Factors for Art Career Success
+Top Art Career Success Factors

 - Steady sales – the exchange of money for your work is the result of activities around marketing and selling your work.
 Even artists who primarily sell through galleries and third-party distributors need adequate selling skills.

 How to Recognize Different Kinds of Art Buyers

 Artists who are attempting to learn what kind of customers they encounter have multiple things to consider.
 Understanding and recognizing social styles gives you a huge advantage.

 You can break down buyer social styles into four main categories:

 - Driver – Sentinel

 - Expressive – Explorer